A Cheeger Inequality for Size-Specific Conductance: Cheeger Inequality for -conductance

 \subsection{Proof for lower bound of \(\lambda_\mu\)}

-Now we arrive at the challenging part of the proof, lowering bounding \(\lambda_\mu\) via \(\phi_\mu\).
-Our proof is mainly inspired by the proof in \cite{Chung-2007-four}.
-The first part of our proof is exactly same, we restate it here for completeness.
+Now we turn to the challenging part of the proof, lower bounding \(\lambda_\mu\) via \(\phi_\mu\).
+Our proof is mainly inspired by the proof in \citet{Chung-2007-four}, with a few significant differences that we will point out in the proof.